enze-chen/mi-book-2021/preamble/setup.md

 Enter a username, email, and password that you can remember.
 You can probably uncheck the "Email preferences" box.
 Verify that you're a human and then click {guilabel}`Create account`.
+You will have to also verify your email and go through a few more steps to set up your account (you can skip the personalization steps).

 #### Test GitHub account